-Part 1: 2 x teaching sessions of 3 hours each (2 x 45 min lectures followed by exercises)
+Part 1: 2 x teaching sessions of 3 hours each (2 x 45 min lectures followed by exercises).
+The first specifically targeted students that are new to AAU and the PBL model.

 Part 2: Written assignment.
-Each project group will hand in an assignment to Centre for Health Science Education and Problem-based Learning (CHSE), which subsequently will facilitate a session with each project group of 50 min.
-During the session, the students will receive feedback on the assignment and based on the feedback, the groups should revise the assignment and hand it in for final approval.
+Each project group will hand in a written assignment to the activity facilitator, which subsequently will have a dialogue meeting with each project group of 50 min.
+During this session, the students will receive feedback on the assignment and based on the feedback, the groups should revise the assignment and hand it in for final approval.